 No!
 All news sources are biased.
-An unbiased perspective is an unattainable ideal; however, it can be approached through careful research.
+An unbiased perspective is an unattainable ideal; however, it can be approached through critical thinking and careful research.
 Wikipedia's Policy on Neutral Point of View gives some key insights about how to approach a truly neutral or unbiased perspective.

 The key idea is to expose yourself to different perspectives.
 However, rather than overwhelming yourself with a large quantity of different sources, many of which are low-quality, highly biased, and/or just regurgitating the same stories, I find it more fruitful to focus on a few publications with a strong track record of editorial integrity and offering unique perspectives.